 Precook the carrot and celery:

-- 125 millilitres vegetable broth [vegetable stock]
+- 250 millilitres vegetable stock

 Saute onions and garlic:

-- 1 tablespoon olive oil [or replace with 125ml [½ cup] of vegetable broth]
+- 1 tablespoon olive oil [or replace with 125ml [½ cup] of vegetable stock]

-- 1 medium-large onion rough chopped
+- 1 medium-large onion [rough chopped]

 - 4 garlic cloves [use more if your cloves are small]